Mangungumete Market Latrine Project – Mozambique

 Monitoring and Maintenance

 Planning has included all counterparts to ensure that they are actively learning and are part of the decision- making process for this project.
-Skill building and learning are fundamental part of the project.
+Skill building and learning are a fundamental parts of the project.

 The appointment of a person to guard the latrine and lock it during the night will result in a facility that is always properly clean and safe for all to use for many years.